 Mistake #4: Not Signing Up For Social Media Accounts and Influencer Networks

 I’m hoping that before you bought a domain for your blog you already did your research to make sure that that name is available on Facebook, Twitter, Instagram, and Pinterest.
-This is so important because your social media accounts are like your little army getting traffic for your blog.
+This is so important because your social networks are like your little army getting traffic for your blog.

 Ensuring you will have unique social media accounts might sound like a no-brainer in 2020, but new bloggers leave money on the table all the time by not checking this before they create their site.